-Smarter than standard CCTV, the best wireless security cams in 2022 can intelligently detect, record and react to action around your abode.
+Smarter than standard CCTV, the best wireless security cams can intelligently detect, record and react to action around your abode.
 The top options will stream high-res live feeds straight to your smartphone, and store clips in the cloud for later inspection.

 Some cams can even tell the difference between next door’s cat and an actual cat burglar, before scaring them away with a spotlight or simulated woofing.
 Which beats the scattergun howling of your canine guard.

 From simple, stick-up sensors to watchful eyes with features fit for Fort Knox, you’ll find your ideal outdoor security camera lurking like a ne’er-do-well in the list below.

 Arlo’s extended family of security cams features eyes for every corner of your abode.
 And the Pro 4 is one of the best within that brood: capable of recording 2K HDR footage across a wide 160° field of view, its integrated spotlight has things covered if naughty sorts come knocking at night.
 Plus 12x digital zoom means you can get a good look at their mugs.

 With its magnetic mount drilled into your wall, the battery-powered Arlo Pro 4 pops into place and connects directly to your Wi-Fi for hub-free surveillance.
 It can talk to Alexa, Apple HomeKit and Google Assistant, too.
 But you’ll need to stump up for an Arlo Secure subscription to unlock the best of its features.